TicketsBot/docs/src/setup/dashboard.md

 ![Login](/img/login.webp)

-A list of servers which you are an administrator in (`t!addadmin`) and the bot has been invited to should show up.
+A list of servers which you are an administrator in (`/addadmin`) and the bot has been invited to should show up.
 Simply click on the server you want to configure.
-If the server does not show up, ensure that you are either the owner of the server or have been added as an administrator by the owner using `t!addadmin @YourUsername` and log out and log back into the dashboard.
+If the server does not show up, ensure that you are either the owner of the server or have been added as an administrator by the owner using `/addadmin @YourUsername` and log out and log back into the dashboard.

 ![Server list](/img/server_list.webp)